-Clayton Timbrell began his building career as a carpenter, and has subsequently managed numerous and complex construction projects, including the complete renovation of a 10,000 square foot Presidio Heights home and the management of a substantial portion of work for the 2010 Decorator Showcase.
-He currently schedules a weekly visit to The Sea Ranch, where Clayton Timbrell & Company is undertaking both a large renovation and new construction for a San Francisco client.
+Clayton Timbrell began his building career as a carpenter and has since managed many complex construction projects, including the complete renovation of a 10,000-square-foot Presidio Heights home and overseeing a substantial portion of work for the 2010 San Francisco Decorator Showcase.
+Currently, Clayton visits The Sea Ranch regularly, where Clayton Timbrell & Company is undertaking a large renovation and new construction project for a San Francisco client.
 Clayton also plays an active role in the oversight and management in each of the company’s projects.

-Clayton is a native San Franciscan, having attended University High School and UC Berkeley.
-His commitment to education in the Bay Area continues through his support of the UC Berkeley Leadership Fund, The Summerbridge Program, and his company’s sponsorship of the 7 Tepees Youth Program.
+As a native San Franciscan, Clayton attended University High School and UC Berkeley.
+His commitment to education in the Bay Area continues through his support of the UC Berkeley Leadership Fund, the Summerbridge Program and his company’s sponsorship of the Seven Tepees

-Jay is also a native San Franciscan and has known Clayton since they attended the Town School with Clayton.
-After earning his bachelor’s degree at Lewis & Clark College, Jay attended an intensive Construction Project Management program, and thereafter oversaw $80 MM of commercial and multi-unit development for a large Bay Area general contractor.
-In 2013, Jay joined Clayton Timbrell & Company as a senior project manager, with the intention of being involved in a more creative, tailored construction process, in which each project’s outcomes were reflective of a whole team's collaborative efforts and skills.
-Jay is currently managing two condominium projects for Clayton Timbrell & Company - one at the Millennium Tower, and another at The Palms in San Francisco’s
+Jay is a native San Franciscan and has known Clayton since they attended the Town School together.
+After earning his bachelor’s degree at Lewis & Clark College, Jay enrolled in an intensive construction project management program, thereafter overseeing $80 million in commercial and multi-unit development for a large Bay Area general contractor.
+In 2013, he joined Clayton Timbrell & Company as a senior project manager, welcoming a more creative and custom-tailored construction process in which the outcome reflects the entire team's collaborative efforts.
+Jay currently manages two condominium projects for Clayton Timbrell & Company: one at the Millennium Tower and another at The Palms in San Francisco’s SOMA neighborhood.

-Yuji was a classmate of Clayton’s at UC Berkeley, and has longstanding roots in that community, currently dedicating two days a week to teaching and overseeing students in UC Berkeley’s Architecture Program as they use shop equipment in the model-making process.
-Nearly selected as a Navy SEAL, Yuji can swim continuous laps in a pool without taking breaths, and is still an avid surfer and marital artist.
-Yuji works part-time at Clayton Timbrell & Company, providing skilled finish carpentry and hardware installation, as well as a distinctive, ubiquitous
+Yuji was a classmate of Clayton’s at UC Berkeley and has longstanding roots in the academic community, currently overseeing students in the school’s architecture program two days a week as they construct structural models.
+Nearly selected as a Navy SEAL, Yuji is an avid swimmer, surfer and marital artist.
+He works part time at Clayton Timbrell & Company, providing skilled finish carpentry and hardware installation.